adohqsigs/Telegram-Bot/README.md

 ## Introduction

-This bot scrapes weather data from a website to format into a message, which is then broadcasted on a dedicated telegram channel.
+This bot scrapes weather data from a website to format into a message, which is then broadcasted to a dedicated telegram channel.
 The script was written in Nodejs and is run on an AWS EC2 environment.

 ## Features